mitsam/spring-session-redis/README.md

 # Description
 Its a demo project to illustrate spring session with redis.
+Sometimes in some cases it can be a good idea to use session for storing user data in rest APIs too.

 # Working
 Here, I have used spring security's default login and logout mechanism to illustrate spring session with redis.
 You can use cURL command to check the functionality.